-Katherine St. Onge, Investor Relations Senior Officer, Calvert Impact Capital
+Katherine St. Onge, Director, Syndications and Institutional Partnerships, Calvert Impact Capital

-Katherine St. Onge is a Senior Officer on the Investor Relations team.
-She is responsible for managing relationships with individual investors, foundations, institutions and financial advisors to increase their understanding of Calvert Impact Capital’s impact investing products and services.
+Katherine St. Onge is Director of Syndications and Institutional Partnerships at Calvert Impact Capital.
+She helps institutions structure fixed-income investments to support Calvert Impact Capital and the mission-driven organizations within CIC's portfolio, through a variety of investments including subordinated debt, the Community Investment Note and syndication transactions.
 Prior to Calvert Impact Capital, Katherine worked at the Aspen Institute where she focused on building entrepreneurial and early-stage investment ecosystems in the Middle East and North Africa.
 She also worked for Louisiana Economic Development, crafting policies and strategies to enhance the state’s economic competitiveness, and Goldman Sachs, managing both equity and fixed-income investment products.
 She received her Bachelor’s Degree in economics and mathematics from Bucknell University and her M.B.A. from the Wharton School at the University of Pennsylvania.